matt-gardner/pra/getting_started.md

 tracker](https://github.com/matt-gardner/pra/issues), and I will update the documentation to answer your question.

-This documentation is for *version 2.0* of the PRA code.
-Earlier versions had a much more complicated input structure, and I broke backwards compatibility with that structure with the release of verion 2.0.
-The good news is that you shouldn't have anything to lose by updating to version 2.0.
-If you need help converting data or experiment specifications from a previous version to the new one, just let me know.
+This documentation is for *version 3.0* of the PRA code.
+The parameter specification has changed a bit since prior versions of the code, and what you see here _will not match_ what the code expects if you're using a prior version.
+There's also the possibility that things will change (parameters either added, removed, or moved) in the future, so if you want to be certain that the code you're using matches the documentation here, be sure to check out the tagged version 3.0 of the PRA code.

 ## Compiling and running the code

 This PRA code was originally written in java, using GraphChi-java as the engine for performing random walks on a graph.
-I have since switched to using scala as my main development language, so I expect that most new code in this repository will be written in scala, and parts of the codebase are slowly migrating from java to scala.
+I have since switched to using scala as my main development language, so I expect that most new code in this repository will be written in scala, and much of the codebase has already migrated from java to scala.

 Scala uses `sbt` as its main build tool.
 You can download `sbt` [here](http://www.scala-sbt.org/download.html).
 Once you have sbt installed and in your shell's